docker-archive/dockercloud-haproxy/README.md

 * `docker exec <haproxy_id> /reload.sh`, if you are on the node where dockercloud/haproxy deploys
 * `docker-cloud exec <haproxy_uuid> /reload.sh`, if you use docker-cloud cli

-Note: when `reload.sh` is invoked, it doesn't necessarily mean that HAProxy will be restarted.
-In fact, `dockercloud/haproxy` will try to get the current information of the the service and calculate a new configuration.
-HAProxy will only be restarted when the newly generated configuration differs from the current one.